What is high-risk homeowners insurance?

 What should I do if I can't find coverage due to high risk?

-If you can’t get homeowners insurance, contact your state’s insurance department to find a FAIR (Fair Access to Insurance Requirements) Plan, which helps provide insurance for high-risk homes.
+If you can’t get homeowners insurance due to risks in your area or related to your home, contact your state’s insurance department to find a FAIR (Fair Access to Insurance Requirements) Plan, which helps provide insurance for high-risk homes.